stevanniep/CreatorCult/README.md

 * 🗺️ **Interactive Map:** A styled Google Maps embed with hover animations.
 * 📱 **Responsive Design:** The layout adapts seamlessly to various screen sizes, from desktop to mobile.
 * 📜 **Scroll-Reveal Animation:** Elements smoothly animate into view as the user scrolls down the page.
-* 🚫 **No CSS Framework:** All styling and animations are built with pure CSS for optimal performance and self-contained code.

 ---